belle-cluster/automate-semver/README.md

 # automate-semver

-An automate git tagging by using semver, conventional commit message for flutter project.
+An automate git tagging by using semver, conventional commit message.